Yinefar/androidEx1/README.md

 # bonusEx1
-An example / To practice Android
+An example | To practice Kotlin language